Virginia-Maryland Boundary

 Source: Library of Congress, A mapp of Virginia discovered to ye hills, and in it's latt. from 35 deg. & 1/2 neer Florida to 41 deg. bounds of New England (by John Ferrar, around 1667)

-first map showing Maryland drew boundary on south side of Aquia Creek in modern Stafford County, so current Northern Virginia could have been Southern Maryland
+the first map of Maryland placed the colony's southern boundary on the southern side of Aquia Creek in modern Stafford County

-first map showing Maryland drew boundary on south side of Aquia Creek in modern Stafford County, so current Northern Virginia could have been Southern Maryland
+the first map of Maryland placed the colony's southern boundary on the southern side of Aquia Creek in modern Stafford County

 Source: Maryland State Archives, Nova Terrae-Mariae tabula (by Jerome Hawley and John Lewger, 1635)